chloehellberg/SuggestItToMe/README.md

 ### 🦠 Known Bugs

-* None known yet. <a href="https://github.com/chloehellberg/SuggestItToMe/issues">Please report if you discover any.</a>
+* No known bugs at this time. <a href="https://github.com/chloehellberg/SuggestItToMe/issues">Please report if you discover any.</a>

 ### 🛠 Built With
 * [React](https://reactjs.org/)